 1. WallStreetZen – The Best Stock Picking Service Overall

 In my (biased) opinion, WallStreetZen is the best stock picking service available.
 (Full disclosure, I currently work for WallStreetZen.)

-Although it’s far from their only feature, WallStreetZen’s Top Analysts is their most frequently visited page (and for good reason):
+Although it’s far from the only feature, WallStreetZen’s Top Analysts is our most frequently visited page (and for good reason):

 The site aggregates the research and recommendations from nearly 4,000 Wall Street analysts and backtests their performance over multiple years.
 From there, analysts are ranked based on average return, frequency of ratings, and win rate so you can follow the latest advice of proven performers.